-At the discretion of the candidate's program, the examination will consist of a written examination, and an oral examination.
+The examination will consist of a written examination, and an oral examination.

 1) Written Examination

 Each graduate program may establish the format of the written part of the examination, subject to approval by the Graduate Council and Dean.
 Whatever the format, all members of the examining committee shall participate in formulating the tasks set for the student and shall evaluate all written material submitted by the student.